Phone: (202) 296-5505 Email: info@winvale.com

 Responding to Option Extensions

-The extension of your GSA Schedule contract is not automatic.
+Every 5 years (and for up to 20), you will have the option to extend your GSA Schedule provided you are maintaining compliance and meeting the minimum sales requirement..
 GSA will evaluate whether you have been meeting your terms and conditions and keeping up with your contract maintenance.
-Expect to file multiple modifications to prepare and expect that GSA will want to renegotiate your contract.
+Expect to file multiple modifications to prepare and keep in mind that GSA will want to renegotiate your contract.

 Sales Reporting

 If you are subject to Transactional Data Reporting (TDR), you will need to report your sales monthly.
-For Non-TDR sales, you will need to report your sales quarterly at the end of a month following a quarter.
+For Non-TDR (if you opt into CSP) contractors, you will need to report your sales quarterly at the end of a month following a quarter.
 For example, if the quarter ends in March, you’ll need to report the sales by April 30.
+New quarters start on January 1, April 1, July 1, and October 1.

 Subcontracting Reporting